18F/uswds-jekyll/pages/guide/mfa.md

 ### Link phone manually with a GA key

-Select Enter a provided key, then Enter account name, which is \<SCINet username>@ceres.
+Select Enter a provided key, then Enter account name, which is \<your SCINet username>@ceres.
 Next, enter the Google Authenticator key from the "Welcome to Ceres" email into the box under Enter Key.
 Make sure you've chosen to make the key time-based and press "Save."

 ![screenshot of Google Authenticator Android app Enter Account Details screen](/assets/img/mfa-guide/Screenshot_20191029-105940-w300.png)